HRDC-Bozeman/Data-Coordinator-Docs/Instructions/universalintake.md

   - CaseWorthy Issue Ticket
   - Report Duplicate Clients
   - Data Entry Instructions (this guide)
+- Family Member List.
+This will highlight rows in magenta for deceased family members
 - Most Recent Assessment
   - The Most Recent Assessment widget shows how fresh the data is on a given client.
 It displays the date of the last assessment, the program that collected it, and the user that entered it.
 The information will display in different colors based on the age of the assessment.
     - Less than 3 months: Blue